 Okay sorry one more thing before we start just a quick disclaimer that all these travel tips are based on my experiences and those I have learned from other travelers.
 Your milage may vary depending where you are traveling to but I tried to make these travel tips as universal as possible with all I know from various sources.
 While they are quite thorough always make sure to double check with the proper official source for the most up to date and correct information regarding visa, documentation, flight rules, etc.

-This post also contains affiliate links, which means I receive a some money if you make a purchase using these links which goes to keeping this blog running.
+This post also contains affiliate links, which means I receive a some money if you make a purchase using these links.

 TABLE OF CONTENTS

 - BOOKING FLIGHTS

 - BOOKING GROUND TRANSIT

 - FINDING ACCOMMODATION

 - LANGUAGE MATTERS

 Before you start booking flights make sure you take a look at the basics of the desired destination at the time you are going.
 What is the weather at this location?
 Do you need a visa to visit (check out more travel tips about visas below!)?
 Are there any public holiday’s you should take note of?
 Are there any political events you should be aware of?
 Check both the country’s state department site and your country’s local embassy site for alerts on these kind of matters (if you are from the USA the site for this info is here which used to be awesome but I can’t vouch for it under the current admin as I haven’t been traveling internationally recently).
 Special rules you should be aware of?
 Does your destination require vaccinations or does your home country suggest them?
 All this and more can also be found on the embassy and state department sites for the country you are visiting and your home country (in most cases).